PathlyLearningPlatform/Backend/README.md

 It’s easy to wonder: _Am I learning the wrong way?
 Is there a better path I should be following?_
 This kind of self-doubt is paralyzing — instead of moving forward, students second-guess every step.

-Our solution is **guided learning paths** with exercises and instant feedback.
-By testing skills along the way and offering clear insights, learners gain confidence that they’re heading in the right direction.
+Our solution are exercises, tests and projects.
+By testing skills, receiving feedback along the way and offering clear insights, learners gain confidence that they’re heading in the right direction.

 ## Not Knowing Current Progress And How To Measure It